 4 years full-time

-You'll study both Computer Science and Maths equally.
+Study both computer science and maths in this combined course.
 The skills you gain from both disciplines will make you highly employable across a range of sectors.
 Adding a year in industry will help cement your skills in a professional context.

-Computer Science is founded upon Maths, and the study of the two together allows you to explore topics core to both whilst gaining an insight into how they intersect.
+Computer science is founded upon maths, and the study of the two together allows you to explore topics core to both while gaining an insight into how they intersect.

-You will gain a thorough and equal grounding in Computer Science and Maths in your first two years, introducing the fundamental concepts in both subjects whilst gaining an insight into the interplay between the two.
-You can then choose to weight your studies towards either subject, or keep the split the same.
-Your final year project can be in either subject.
-You'll take 120 credits per year as part of this course, apart from your year out in industry.
+You will gain a thorough grounding in both computer science and maths in your first two years, introducing the fundamental concepts in both subjects while gaining an insight into the interplay between the two.
+In your final year you can choose to weight your studies towards either subject.
+Your individual project can be in either subject.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

 Your second year continues teaching you the fundamentals of both disciplines, and more specialist modules start to be introduced.